Iraq protests: 'Gruesome wounds' as as several more killed in Baghdad | DW | 14.11.2019

 Read more: Opinion: Is the Middle East seeing a new Arab Spring?

 Prime Minister Adel Abdul Mahdi has offered concessions, including new elections and government subsidies.
-But protesters are demanding a complete overhaul to the government.
+But protesters are demanding a complete overhaul of the government.

 Despite being home to valuable oil reserves, most Iraqis live in poverty, without adequate access to education, clean water, or job opportunities.